Get a free quote

 An important part of our specialization involves assisting various companies in effectively scaling web applications.
 For beginners, building this task from scratch can be challenging, so we have decided to supplement one of our previous articles on scaling and its key aspects.

-This article aims to address these issues and provide a roadmap for developing a scalable web application that can handle increased traffic and functionality over time.
+This article addresses these issues and provides a roadmap for developing a scalable web application that can handle increased traffic and functionality over time.

 What does it mean to build a web application from scratch?